Yonaba/Moses/doc/tutorial.md

-*Moses: a utility-belt library for Lua*
+*Moses: a utility-belt library for functional programming in Lua*

 __Moses__ is a Lua utility library which provides support for functional programming.
 It complements built-in Lua functions, making easier common operations on tables, arrays, lists, collections, objects, and a lot more.<br/>